Skip to Main content

 First: What Are GLP-1s, Exactly?

-GLP-1 medications work by mimicking a hormone in the body that regulates blood sugar and appetite.
-They were first approved to help manage type 2 diabetes.
-More recently, higher doses have been approved for weight management in people with certain health conditions.
+GLP-1 medications (Ozempic, Wegovy, Mounjaro, or Zepbound) work by mimicking a hormone in your body that helps regulate blood sugar and appetite.
+They were first approved to treat type 2 diabetes.
+At higher doses, some are now also approved for other uses, including “weight management.”

 The problem isn’t the medication.
-The problem is the story being told about it.
+And the problem isn’t the people taking it.
+The problem is the message being conveyed to young people around the GLP-1s.

 Why GLP-1 Messaging Matters for Young People